bboy114crew/blog-gastby/content/posts/2021-05-05---Code-Splitting-React.md

 So if they `mouseOver` or `focus` the `<label>` for the something, we should kick off a dynamic import

->  Hint: it doesn't matter how many times you call
-> `import('./path-to-module')`, webpack will only actually load the module once.
+It doesn't matter how many times you call `import('./path-to-module')`, webpack will only actually load the module once.

 ### 2. Webpack magic comments
 If you're using webpack to bundle your application, then you can use webpack